 - Ability to pass a background investigation

-The Office of Advancement holds three internship sessions: Fall, Spring and Summer.
-The fall session takes place September – December.
-Spring takes place January – May.
-Summer takes place May – August.
+The Office of Advancement holds three internship sessions: fall (September to December), spring (January to May) and summer (May to August).
 The intern should be available 20-30 hours per week and available to participate at evening and morning events on occasion.
 Reasonable exceptions may be made in order to coordinate with university and work schedules.

 Information that will be requested (in SOLAA) includes: